teracyhq/dev/docs/php_dev_guide.rst

     Open http://localhost:9999/blog/public/ and we should see "Laravel 5" page.

-We can start digging ``Laravel`` fraomework now: http://laravel.com/docs/5.0/routing
+We can start digging ``Laravel`` framework now: http://laravel.com/docs/5.0/routing

 ``Symfony`` Framework